 - Once the chocolate is completely melted, pour in the vegan milk or cream and keep stirring until a smooth ganache forms.
 Pour the ganache over half of the cake (or however you prefer to decorate your cake)

-- Sprinkle the Oreo crumbles on top of the ganache, then cut a bunch of Oreo cookies in half and place them onto the genache to decorate.
+- Sprinkle the Oreo crumbles on top of the ganache, then cut a bunch of Oreo cookies in half and place them onto the ganache to decorate.

-- Finish the cake decoration with some optional edible glitter (I used gold!) and place the cake in the fridge for at least 1 hour for the genache to set.
+- Finish the cake decoration with some optional edible glitter (I used gold!) and place the cake in the fridge for at least 1 hour for the ganache to set.

 - Serve with whipped coconut cream and enjoy!